secure-compilation/when-good-components-go-bad/README.md

 - Lemma 5.6 (symmetry of the turn-taking state simulation relation): `Intermediate/RecombinationRelCommon.v`, Lemma `mergeable_internal_states_sym`

+All our results are admit-free and only rely, at most, on some of the axioms specified below; any other axioms or admitted theorems found in the development are not used in our proofs.
+To verify this, the Coq command `Print Assumptions` can be used to examine the theorems of interest.

 ### Axioms about (separate) compilation of whole programs ###

 We leave some standard statements about compilation of whole